Teen Dance Ordinance

 The Teen Dance Ordinance was a controversial Seattle law which severely curtailed the ability of concert and club promoters to hold events for underaged patrons.
 The organization Parents in Arms advocated for its creation.

 During its existence from 1985 to 2002, it was routinely criticized for its severity (often labeled "draconian") and its effects on the local music scene and industry.
-After several unsuccessful attempts to repeal it through lobbying and later court action, it was finally repealed and replaced with the All-ages Dance Ordinance.
+After several unsuccessful attempts to repeal it through lobbying and later court action, it was finally repealed and replaced with the All-Ages Dance Ordinance.

 History

 From 1977 to 1985, teen dances were unregulated in Seattle.
-Activities at underage clubs were attracting the attention of the public and a club called The Monastery was particularly notorious for allegations of sexual abuse, child prostitution, and drug and alcohol use.
-The Monastery was run by George Freeman and was ostensibly a non-profit church of the Universal Life Church, whose dance events were "religious services".
+Activities at underage clubs were attracting the attention of the public and an LGBTQ community centre called The Monastery was a particular target for anti-LGBTQ rhetoric.
+The Monastery was run by George Freeman and was affiliated with the Universal Life Church, whose dance events were religious services within the church.
 During daytime hours it was a youth center that attracted runaways and homeless youth.

 The Teen Dance Ordinance (TDO) was conceived and passed the City Council on July 29, 1985, to stop abuses at underage clubs.
 It was amended in 1988.
 Key among its provisions were: